JennersAcevedo/chat-Back/README.md

 ## Description

-This is the Take Home Assignment that integrate a LLM (Gemini AI) on the .env file you have the credentials to test it.
+This is the Take-Home Assignment, which integrates an LLM (Gemini AI).
+The .env file contains the credentials needed for testing.

 ## Project setup